Basic Food and Employment Training

 BFET requires all students enrolled in college level classes (numbered 100 and above) to complete the FAFSA.
 The FAFSA application is online.
 Find out more at Student Financial Services.
 GED and ESL students will complete the FASFA when they begin college courses.

-BFET provides a student with a single quarter of tuition and book assistance as the student completes the financial aid process.
-Once the student receives the Federal Pell Grant BFET can no longer provide financial assistance.
+BFET provides a student with tuition and book assistance as the student completes the financial aid process.
+Additional financial support will be determined at the BFET intake meeting.